Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 	parent.call_deferred("add_child", label)
 ```

-However having `FrameRate` add itself to the SceneTree introduces the SceneTree as a dependency in `FrameRate` which complicates any [unit tests](https://en.wikipedia.org/wiki/Unit_testing) we may create.
-We would need to pass the full SceneTree just to test `FrameRate`.
+Having `FrameRate` add itself to the SceneTree introduces the SceneTree as a dependency in `FrameRate` which complicates any [unit tests](https://en.wikipedia.org/wiki/Unit_testing) we may create.
+We would need to pass a SceneTree just to test `FrameRate`.
 Having `Pong` add `FrameRate` to the SceneTree removes this dependency.

-Similarly we could have read the frame rate in `FrameRate.update` instead of passing the frame rate from `Pong`.
+Similarly `FrameRate.update` can retrieve the frame rate directly instead of receiving the frame rate from `Pong._process()`.
 See the example below;

 ```gdscript
 ### In Pong